Information for North Carolina Judges

 - Read the entry materials and review the uploaded project files and/or URLs.
 You will score each entry on a number of criteria.

-you take a little time to provide some detail in your comments, both
+you take a little time to provide some detail in the comments fields, both

 encouraging and critical, to help our communicators understand what they

-are doing well and what they can do to improve.
+are doing well and what they might do improve.
 Many of the people who

 enter our contest consider the judges' comments to be the most valuable